 - 1. A Set of Twizzles is evaluated as one unit with a Level given for each partner. - 2.
 The first performed Set of Twizzles shall be identified as the required Set of Twizzles. - 3.
 If a loss of control with additional support by one or both partners occurs within a Set of Twizzles, the following will apply: - Any loss of control resulting in an error of up to one uncontrolled step is a stumble/touchdown reduce one level - More than one uncontrolled step is an interruption and any features/rotations from this point are not considered for the level. - 4.
 If a Fall or interruption occurs during the Set of Twizzles and fulfils the requirement for Basic Level, the Set of Twizzles shall be identified and given a level according to the requirements met before the Fall or interruption. - 5.
 If a Fall or interruption occurs by one partner during any part of the first Twizzle, the element is given No Level for the partner who performed the error.
 The Level of the other partner is evaluated based on what was executed. - 6.
 If a Fall or interruption occurs by both partners during any part before the requirements for Basic Level is achieved, the element is ignored. - 7.
 If any part of first two Twizzles becomes a Pirouette or checked Three Turns, its Level shall be reduced: - By one Level if one of the two Twizzles become Pirouettes or checked Three Turns (considered separately for each partner) - By two Levels if both Twizzles become Pirouettes or checked Three Turns (considered separately for each partner). - 8.
 Entry edge to either Twizzle cannot be from a stand-still, otherwise the Level will be reduced by one Level per stop (considered separately for each partner). - 9.
-If there is more than the maximum or less than the minimum permitted number of steps between the required Set of Twizzles, the Level shall be reduced by 1 Level (considered separately for each partner). - 10.
+If there is a stop during the connecting steps between the Twizzles, the Level will be reduced by one per partner. - 10.
+If there is more than the maximum or less than the minimum permitted number of steps between the required Set of Twizzles, the Level shall be reduced by 1 Level (considered separately for each partner). - 11.
 If partners touch at any point during the Set of Twizzles when not permitted, the Level shall be reduced by 1 Level per each partner.

 1.5.2.
-ADDITIONAL DEFINITIONS, SPECIFICATIONS TO DEFINITIONS AND NOTES

-Additional Features (Groups of examples)
+ADDITIONAL DEFINITIONS, SPECIFICATIONS TO DEFINITIONS AND NOTES Additional Features (Groups of examples)